ezAldinWaez/leggies-game/Documentation/Components Scripts/Main Camera/CameraFollow.md

 On Awake, it uses Magical Numbers™ to set the Camera properties.
 On Update, it uses even greater magic to follow the players.

-It uses the list of players from [[PlayerListManager]] to reach the player’s positions.
+It uses the list of players from [[PlayersListManager]] to reach the player’s positions.
 Using them, Update moves in three parts: First, find the biggest x, biggest y, smallest x, and smallest y among the players’ positions.
 Second, using LeggiesCameraOffset from [[LeggiesLibrary]], calculate where the camera is supposed to be to show all players and slide cleanly to follow them.
 Third, using sorcery from Ez Aldin Waez, set the camera size as to show all players, and scale to fit them and not to take too much space.
 ___

 ## How to use it